Hostile Takeover

 Guns became swords.
 J rose and surveyed the battlefield to come.

 Head still turning, J met eye with another yellow cross.
 Fellow disassembler N would join her in the hunt.
-They shared a nod.
-Let’s begin.
+They shared a nod. «Prey spotted!
+Let’s hunt!
+Devour them!»

 They would not win at range.
 Still, with every bullet intercepted, an orange pupil blinked to a Y shape and back again, at near-strobing speeds.
 Noted.

 Doll stood at the fore.
-J landed already sending her body’s momentum into a swing of her sword.
-Doll dodged back, and a stray sheet of metal shot up as a shield.
+J struck a landing already sending her body’s momentum into a swing of her sword.
+Doll dodged back, a stray sheet of metal shooting up as a shield.
 The metal bent around J’s force, but it stopped her.
 J kicked it away.

 Then J’s other arm stabbed.
 Doll dodged, just like J wanted.
 Jaw gaping, J lunged — only to bite into a floating pipe.
 Doll was reaching beneath her skirt.
 J slashed again, only for the metal to spark against a kitchen knife once strapped to a leg, now held as a dagger.